robin-rpr/calos/doc/clearly-fromhost.rst

    This command is experimental.
 Features may be incomplete and/or buggy.
    Please report any issues you find, so we can fix them!

-Inject files from the host into the Charliecloud image directory :code:`IMGDIR`.
+Inject files from the host into the Clearly image directory :code:`IMGDIR`.

 The purpose of this command is to inject arbitrary host files into a container